 PIPE BANDS IN THE ROYAL AIR FORCE

-The Royal Air Force currently has four Scottish Pipe Bands spread around the United Kingdom.
+The Royal Air Force currently has five Scottish Pipe Bands spread around the United Kingdom.
 Over the years there have been many more, but as Stations such as St Athan and RAF Germany have closed the bands have gone too.
 The current bands are RAF Central Scotland, RAF Halton, RAF Lossiemouth and RAF Waddington.
 As well as doing jobs all over the UK and the rest of the world, all the bands have competed in Royal Scottish Pipe Band Association Contests with great success.

 RAF Halton started as a training establishment for the Royal Flying Corps in WWI.
 The RAF continues to use it for training today, although the tradition of marching Apprentices daily to the workshops ceased in 1996.
 The Pipes and Drums continue to feature around the Station, as well as on parades shows, TV, etc. They are also regular contributors to the RAF Pipes and Drums at Tattoos both at home and overseas.